 But in reality, even though most people would prefer to d...Read Full Post »

 In my work as a hospice physician I found that most of my patients desperately needed to talk about life and whatever meaning it holds, as they looked back from the vantage point of their last days on this planet.
-For many of them it was very important to know whether or not they had fulfilled a purpose through their existence here or if they were leaving behind a...Read Full Post »
+For many of them it was very important to know whether or not they had fulfilled a purpose through th...Read Full Post »

 My Mom, Margaret Wyatt.

 A few weeks ago my mother and her older brother died within one day of each other.
 Mom was 89 and died on a Friday of biliary cancer; her brother was 91 and died the next day from complications of an earlier stroke and heart attack.
-It seemed fitting that these two siblings died at nearly the same time because according to Mom’s stories they had been extremely clo...Read Full Post »
+It seemed fitting that these two siblings died at nearly the s...Read Full Post »

 “Do every act of your life as if it were your last.”

 During my years of work in hospice, I recognized that many of the dying patients I met exhibited a certain freedom to do and say whatever they thought was important, without fear of the consequenc...Read Full Post »